HussainAther/awesome-ethics/README.md

 # [Awesome ethics](#Awesome-ethics)
 A curated list of awesome ethics

+Contributions and criticism are welcome.
+(See: https://github.com/HussainAther/awesome-ethics/blob/master/contributing.md)

 Ethics has been divided traditionally into three areas concerning how we ought to conduct ourselves.

 # [Table of contents](#Table-of-contents)